 Elected Student Representatives for Academic Board

-Southern Cross University’s Academic Board includes two student elected members, one undergraduate and one post-graduate.
+Southern Cross University’s Academic Board includes two student elected members, one coursework and one higher degree research.
 Elections for the student member positions are held annually.
 The students serve a one year term normally commencing March at the first Academic Board meeting of the year.

 The student member role offers interesting insights into the ‘behind the scenes’ operations of the University.
 Students gain experience in governance and decision making and have an opportunity to influence the decisions made by the University in relation to academic matters.